nilenso/time-tracker-web-nxt/docs/refactoring-goals.md

 - Eliminate side causes (implicit inputs) from handlers to make them pure
   - Easier to test this
   - Use `inject-cofx` to inject required inputs for handlers
+- Use the `trim-v` interceptor to make event handlers more readable

 ## Resources